 Memphis Car Accident Attorneys Advocate On Your Behalf

 One of the most important ways an attorney or law firm may help you with your car accident injury case is by being your advocate.
-Your attorney can negotiate with the automobile insurance companies and strike a settlement deal if possible.
+Your attorney can negotiate with the automobile insurance companies and strike a settlement deal.

-If a lawsuit becomes necessary, they will represent you before the judge, jury, and other attorneys, ensure that your side of the story is heard and that you are compensated for all of your losses.
+If a lawsuit becomes necessary, they will represent you before the judge, jury, and other attorneys, ensure that your side of the story is heard, and compensate you for all of your losses.

 Recoverable Damages in Car Accidents